 Kahu's favourite aspect of the programme is that it provides a safe and loving environment for children to learn and grow together as a community.
 Kahu loves that being a part of Sistema gives her something special to share with her children.

-As Programme Assistant, Catrin helps out the management team with all the little bits and bobs that make the programme run.
+As Programme Assistant, Megan helps out the management team with all the little bits and bobs that make the programme run.
 We couldn't do it all without her!

 Music Tutor Team